 Engineering guru Alexander H. Slocum says "design is a series of steps blended together."
 He means there are many factors and mental processes required and design is almost always iterative.

 The first step is to develop alternatives.
-Sometimes these alternatives taken together are called a process topography.
+Sometimes these alternatives taken together are called a solution space.
 You can develop a flowsheet for each process.
 The flowsheet identifies major equipment and material flows.
 There are two types of flowsheets: block flow diagrams and process flow diagrams.

 Flowsheets/flow diagrams are fundamental engineering documents used by everyone on a facility.
 The terminology used by different companies and industries varies somewhat, but the general hierarchy is from block flow diagrams (BFDs) to process flow diagrams (PFDs) to piping and instrumentation diagrams (P&IDs).